THE PONTOON PROJECT

-Partnership Opportunities using New Technologies fostering sOcial and ecOnomic inclusioN (Pontoon)
+Read more about the PONToon (Partnership Opportunities using New Technologies fostering sOcial and ecOnomic inclusioN) project

 Our Faculty of Creative and Culture Industries is lead partner in this 3½-year project, which officially began on 7 June 2017.
 Project PONToon – Partnership Opportunity using New Technologies fostering sOcial and ecOnomic inclusioN 2017-2021 – is a €5.8 million digital upskilling collaboration between participants in Southern England and Northern France.
 The project is 69% funded by the European Regional Development Fund, Interreg France (Channel) England programme and is delivered by 11 partners: